-All parking fines and fees can be paid on Parking Web or at Auxiliary and Support Services Customer Service Windows.
+All parking fines and fees can be paid on Parking Web or at Parking and Transportation Services Customer Service Windows.
 Citation(s) and fine(s) not paid or appealed within ten (10) working days are subject to a $10.00 late fee.
 Students with unpaid fines/citations may have registration holds placed on their records until the delinquency has been cleared.
 Unpaid fines and fees owed by Faculty and Staff may be deducted from payroll checks.

 • $10 Motorcycle parked in an unauthorized area.